anticoders/gagarin/README.md

 ```
 ./chromedriver --port=4444
 ```
 Other webdrivers can be used as well.
-However, if you plan to use [phantomjs](http://phantomjs.org/) and **GhostDriver** please note that due to [a BUG in GhostDriver](https://github.com/detro/ghostdriver/issues/90) all browser sessions will share the same cookie jar, which may be problematic in test scenarios when multiple concurent users need to be created.
+However, if you plan to use [phantomjs](http://phantomjs.org/) and **GhostDriver** please note that due to [a BUG in GhostDriver](https://github.com/detro/ghostdriver/issues/90) all browser sessions will share the same cookie jar, which may be problematic in test scenarios when multiple concurrent users need to be created.

 A test suite using both server and client may look like this:
 ```javascript